Abortion rates fall to historic low in wealthy countries, little changed elsewhere

 It estimated that on average 56 million abortions took place each year worldwide from 2010 to 2014.

-The overall findings highlight a lack in poorer countries of access to modern contraception methods - such as the pill, implants and IUDs - to reduce unwanted pregnancies, the researchers said.
+The overall findings highlight a lack in poorer countries of access to modern contraception methods - such as the pill, implants and coils - to reduce unwanted pregnancies, the researchers said.

 "In developing countries ... family planning services do not seem to be keeping up with the increasing desire for smaller families," said Gilda Sedgh, who led the research at the Guttmacher Institute in the United States.